 “Easy Crafts and Gifts”

-We have lots of crafts in many places on our web site...
-But why hunt all over?
-Many are all consolidated and organized, along with dozens of new never-seen-before projects for both men and women, in our e-book!
-You get over 120 projects, with plenty of tips on different ways to make them!
+We have lots of crafts in many places on our web site… But why hunt all over?
+Many are all consolidated and organized, in our e-book!
+You get over 120 projects.
 Many are excellent for various holiday activities for seniors.
-Plus, bundled with a FREE mini booklet of about 30 templates.
+Plus, you get a FREE booklet of templates.

 Two books for one!